Browse by . . .

 Some connections seem obvious, at least in retrospect.
 They give the outstanding issues in art history a moment to settle down before art unsettles them yet again.
 Others have the shock of a fable.
 After all the hoopla over "Sensation," a show supposedly unfit for children, he suggests seeing the young British artists through the eyes of a child.

-The device suggests Danto's real strengths.
+The device suggests Danto's greatest strengths.
 For one, he draws connections—between artists, between artists and ideas.
 Maybe he cannot reverse Kant's course, to proceed from ideas to lived experience.
-But at least he can start with the "wrong" experience, and he can make those dead philosophers a matter of pressing urgency.
+But at least he can start with the "wrong" experience, like another philosopher turned critic in Stanley Cavell, and he can make those dead philosophers a matter of pressing urgency.
 I often wished that he omitted a review's title, to challenge me further.

 For yet another, he cannot stop talking about art, whatever the topic at hand.
 I made fun of the conversion from academic to journalist.
 However, for Danto, New York's galleries never required a detour.
 Andy Warhol himself triggered the Columbia professor's philosophy of art.
 When he tells of sitting three times through Shirin Neshat's Rapture well before it reached a Whitney Biennial, I hear the same gallery fan for whom Brillo boxes amounted to a conversion experience decades ago.
 And then he describes her full video and where it led him.